 Our Commitment to Accessibility

 ZIMMERMANN is committed to making this website's content accessible and user friendly to everyone.
-If you are having difficulty viewing or navigating the content on this website, or notice any content, feature, or functionality that you believe is not fully accessible to people with disabilities, call our Customer Service team at +61 1800 738 895 or email our team at firstname.lastname@example.org with "Disabled Access" in the subject line and provide a description of the specific feature you feel is not fully accessible or a suggestion for improvement.
+If you are having difficulty viewing or navigating the content on this website, or notice any content, feature, or functionality that you believe is not fully accessible to people with disabilities, call our Client Services team at +61 1800 738 895 or emailing our team at email@example.com with "Disabled Access" in the subject line and provide a description of the specific feature you feel is not fully accessible or a suggestion for improvement.
 Your feedback is important and will consider it as we evaluate ways to accommodate all of our clients and our overall accessibility policies.
 Additionally, while we do not control such vendors, we strongly encourage vendors of third-party digital content to provide content that is accessible and user friendly.

 This website utilises various technologies that to make it as accessible as possible at all times.
 Including an accessibility interface that allows persons with specific disabilities to adjust the website's user interface (UI) and design it to their personal needs.
 This interface is accessed via the website Footer, by clicking on the 'Accessibility' link.

 Additionally, the website utilises an AI-based application that optimizes its accessibility level constantly.
-This application remediates the website's HTML, adapts Its functionality and behaviour for screen-readers used by the blind users, and for keyboard functions used by individuals with motor impairments.
+This application remediates the website's HTML, adapts its functionality and behaviour for screen-readers used by the blind users, and for keyboard functions used by individuals with motor impairments.